stefanGT44/Distributed-Peer-to-Peer-System-for-Computing-Fractals/README.md

 ### Load balancing

 Each node is assigned a fractal region which it computes.
-This region depends on the number of active nodes in the network and the number of verticies of the polygon from which the fractal is calculated.<br>
+This region depends on the number of active nodes in the network and the number of vertices of the polygon from which the fractal is calculated.<br>
-A fracal region is the entire polygon or a sub-polygon.
+A fractal region is the entire polygon or a sub-polygon.
 For an example:
 If there are 3 nodes in the network and a triangle fractal is being computed, each node gets a different sub-triangle as a region to compute. <br>

 ![Alt text](images/frac1.png?raw=true "")<br><br>

-If a 4th node joins the network, no rebalacing occurs.
+If a 4th node joins the network, no re-balancing occurs.
 The new node is idle.
 Two new nodes are required to subdivide an existing triangle (sub-triangle). <br>
 After the 5th node joins the network, a sub-triangle is divided into 3 smaller sub-triangles.
 Subdivision in to a new depth level occurs only if all regions are on the same depth level.<br>
 ![Alt text](images/frac2.png?raw=true "")<br><br>